"Paleontological Deposits of Chuquisaca"

-near the Bolivian capital Sucre is the biggest in its kind.
-Over 5000
+This site near the Bolivian capital Sucre is the biggest of its kind.

 of track and fossil sediments.

 It's believed that the rocks in the area date back some 68 million years - well before the Andes were formed.

 During the mountain building event that constructed the Andes, the Cal Orck'o rocks were tilted vertically.